Clay pot painting is perfect for beginner crafters! Learn how to decorate terra cotta using these tutorials great for both kids and adults.

 But what if you want to use old pots?
 Well – you’ll need to clean them first!

-- To repurpose a used terra cotta pot, be sure to thoroughly clean it first before sealing and decorating.
+- Be sure to thoroughly clean it first before sealing and decorating.

 - Thoroughly remove dirt and salt residue; if needed, scrub the surface with a wire brush.